Expo 2010 pavilions: Argentina

 More than 4 million visits were made to the Argentina Pavilion during the duration of the Expo.

 Australia

 The three-story Australia Pavilion was constructed on a 4,800 m2 site and designed by leading Australian architectural firm Wood Marsh in conjunction with creative design firm Think!OTS.
-The facade of the structure was composed of weathered steel, which oxidized in the months preceding the expo's opening.
+The façade of the structure was composed of weathered steel, which oxidized in the months preceding the expo's opening.
 The red ochre color was meant to represent the "red center" desert regions of central Australia.

 The pavilion cost A$83 million, the most Australia has ever allocated for a pavilion in history.
 A$6 million of the total cost was contributed by the state of Victoria, whose largest foreign trading partner is China.

 The mascot of the Australia pavilion was Peng Peng, a kookaburra.

 Bangladesh

 The Bangladesh Pavilion was themed as "The Spirit and Growth of Golden Bengal."
 The pavilion entrance was decorated with colorful traditional Bangladeshi patterns, a sculpture, pictures of Bangladeshi urban areas, and models of traditional architecture.
 The pavilion mainly emphasized two key features: the national features and the traditional gourmet of Bangladesh.

 The pavilion celebrated its pavilion day on September 20 with a performance of traditional singing and dance.
 News at the website remarked it "Bravo and a big day for the country".
 The country's performance – "Eternal Bangladesh" was also highly praised.